The page has been translated by Gen AI.

 Technical support can be used until the supplier’s EoTS (End of Technical Service) date, and the EOS date when new creation is stopped is set to six months before the EoTS date.

-According to the supplier’s policy, the EOS and EoTS dates may change, so please refer to the supplier’s license management policy page for details.
+The EOS and EoTS dates may change according to the supplier’s policy, so please refer to the supplier’s license management policy page for details.

-Provided VersionEoS DateEoTS Date
+Provided versionEoS DateEoTS Date

-3.9.12026-09 (scheduled)2027-02-19
+3.9.12026-09 (planned)2027-02-19

 Server Type